jeff1evesque/machine-learning/doc/unit_test/pytest.rst

 to validate logic in a consistent fashion.
 This is done through an automated process via travis `builds <https://travis-ci.org/jeff1evesque/machine-learning>`_, when code is submitted through a `pull request <https://github.com/jeff1evesque/machine-learning/pulls>`_.
-Essentially, a series of docker containers, connected under a common docker network, are created by the `travis ci <https://travis-ci.org/jeff1evesque/machine-learning>`_:
+Essentially, a series of docker containers, connected under a common `docker network <https://docs.docker.com/engine/userguide/networking/>`_, are created by the `travis ci <https://travis-ci.org/jeff1evesque/machine-learning>`_:

 - |unit-tests#L47-L50|_